BUSINESS RESTRUCTURING

 Corporate restructuring involves significant changes within the company.
 But, what are the types of corporate restructuring?
 There can be different ones, but essentially reorganizations occur at each level.

 Each typology suits different situations and scenarios.
-Ascot International and its operational restructuring services can help you make the right choice based on your objectives and economic situation.
+Ascot International and its operational restructuring guidance can help you make the right choice based on your objectives and economic situation.

 Different types of corporate restructuring include financial ones.
 It consists of changing the economic structure to improve stability through a better debt-to-equity ratio.
 It is pursued by: